stardogventures/stardao/README.md

 ### Using with Jersey / Dropwizard: Exception Mapper

-You probably want to register the Stardao-specific exception mapper classes with Jersey. `DataValidationExceptionMapper` in particular provides a friendly 400 which contains all the errors for extraction.
+You probably want to register the Stardao-specific exception modelMapper classes with Jersey. `DataValidationExceptionMapper` in particular provides a friendly 400 which contains all the errors for extraction.

 ```java
 env.jersey().register(new DataNotFoundExceptionMapper());